The weak Ramsey property and extreme amenability: Main results

 A morphism $\pi\maps \eta \to \eta'$ of actions $\eta\maps G \acts X$ and $\eta'\maps G \acts Y$ is a mapping $\pi\maps X \to Y$ such that $\pi(gx) = g\pi(x)$ for every $g \in G$ and $x \in X$, or equivalently $\pi \cmp \eta(g) = \eta'(g) \cmp \pi$ for every $g \in G$.

-An action $G \acts X$ of a topological group $G$ on a topological space $X$ is \emph{continuous} if it is continuous when viewed as a mapping $G\times X \to X$.
+An action $G \acts X$ of a topological group $G$ on a topological space $X$ is \emph{continuous} if it is continuous when viewed as a mapping $G\times X \to X$ with respect to the product topology on $G \times X$.
 Recall that a topological group $G$ is called \emph{extremely amenable} if every continuous action $G \acts X$ on a compact space $X$ has a \emph{fixed point}, i.e. there is a point $x_0 \in X$ such that $g x_0 = x_0$ for every $g \in G$.

 \begin{df} An action $G \acts X$ of a group $G$ on a set $X$ is \emph{finitely oscillation stable} if \begin{enumerate} \item[(FS)] for every $k \in \nat$, for every $\phi\maps X \to k$, and for every finite set $F \subs X$ there exists $g \in G$ such that $\phi$ is constant on $g F$. \end{enumerate} This is an equivalent formulation of the standard finite oscillation stability~\cite[1.1]{Pestov} of a discrete space $X$, see \cite[Theorem~1.1.18 (7)]{Pestov}.
 Note that in the situation of Definition~\ref{DFweakRmsyPy} an $\fS$-arrow $\al$ satisfies (wA) if and only if the action $\aut(U) \acts \fL(\al, U)$ satisfies (FS). \end{df}